hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 Code reviews are essential for catching expensive architectural and design issues in a code base.
 They should be conducted on a regular cadence independent from and during feature delivery.
 When combined with the commitment to address issues early, code reviews can produce an enjoyable and productive experience for those working with a code base.

 The code review process is often conducted by the developers of a code base.
-It is also often valuable to include a skilled technical outsider in the code review process.
+It is also often valuable to include an experienced outsider in the code review process.
 When more people are required to review a code base or when there are multiple code bases to review, it becomes necessary to scale the code review process.
 This guide is intended to help you scale this process.

 ## How to Use